Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Guestbook message from the daughter of Norman Arthur Croton, who served on this ship in 1944.

 The Memorial for Seamen in Stavern, Norway (external link) claims that Topdalsfjord was torpedoed in the North Atlantic in the winter of 1941, and that Motorman Birger Kornelius Olsen died on shore after having been in a lifeboat for 8 days.
 I have never seen this incident mentioned anywhere else, and I don't believe Topdalsfjord was ever torpedoed.
-However, in the Norwegian magazine "Krigsseileren" No. 1/1985 I happened upon the names of 16 Norwegians who are buried at Pine Ridge Cemetery, Saranac, NY.
+However, in the Norwegian magazine "Krigsseileren" No. 1/1985 I happened upon the names of 16 Norwegians who are buried at Pine Ridge Cemetery, Saranac Lake, NY.
 One of them is a Birger Olsen from Topdalsfjord, who is said to have died in Nov.-1942 following an illness.
-Please go to Norwegian War Graves for more information about this Norwegian memorial in Saranac.
+Please go to Norwegian War Graves for more information about these graves in Saranac Lake.

 Her voyages are listed on these original images from the Norwegian National Archives: